cloudmesh/classes/_sources/lesson/iot/hardware.rst.txt

 with.
 However, this does not apply for the ESP8266 NodeMCU.
 This board is originally flashed with *Lua*, however it can easily be reflashed with MicroPython.
 In addition it is often offered as part of a platform to develop a robot car.
 There are arguably better kits available, but the price of $24 for the entire kit is hard to beat.
 Unfortunately the version of python, as well as the limited memory make the esp8266 not a full fledged platform for python programming and you will quickly see its limitations.
-Interfacing with it, however, as an IoT device will gain you a lot of insides.
+Interfacing with it, however, as an IoT device will gain you a lot of insights.

 *Configuration:*